mlabs-haskell/catalyst-funded-projects/Fund7/DAO-Traded-Funds/README.md

 3rd month:
-* Multi-Asset Vault Structure
+* Multi-asset vault structure
 * Tracker
-* Re-Balancing Functionality
+* Re-balancing functionality

 5th month:
-* Multi-Asset Deposit Functionality
+* Multi-asset deposit functionality
-* DTF Deposit Fee Logic
+* DTF deposit fee logic
-* UI Display
+* UI display

 8th month:
-* General Testing
+* General testing
-* Audit Prep
+* Audit prep
 * Audit

 ## Current Status

-Merged with [Metera](https://metera.io/), a DeFi protocol on Cardano that creates sustainable portfolios.
+Merged with [Metera](https://metera.io/), a DeFi protocol building on Cardano that supports sustainable portfolios.

 Rebranding underway.

 Early prototype stage.

 ## Progress Report

 ### August 2022

 The Metera team will likely rebrand DTF.
-MLabs formerly considered rebranding, so this is not particularly surprising.
-Also, tentative branded assets have been developed.
-Recently, Metera has also been promoting closely with [Cardano 4 Climate (C4C)](https://cardano4climate.com/) as their motivations are closely aligned.
+MLabs formerly considered rebranding, so this is hardly surprising.
+Also, tentative brand assets have been created.
+Recently, Metera has also been cross-promoting closely with [Cardano 4 Climate (C4C)](https://cardano4climate.com/) as their motivations are closely aligned.

-Metera's testnet application is nearing completion and will likely launch in the near term.
-DTF's architecture is markedly similar, so it will also likely be launched shortly afterward although this has not been entirely decided.
+Metera's testnet application is nearing completion, and a v0.2 will be underway once a development plan is established between Metera and MLabs.
+DTF's architecture is markedly similar to Metera's, so it will likely be incorporated effortlessly.
+However, Fund7 funds have been allocated to the Metera prototype as it is entirely the same architecture as DTF.
+That said, through our work with Metera the majority of our proposal milestones have already been achieved.

 ### **July 2022**

 Originally, we believed DTF would be straightforward to implement from a technical standpoint.
-This assumption was centered on the simple, vault-like smart contract that comprises the main structure of iDTFs.
-Indeed, later work with our client Metera (formerly Enigma) verified that such a design was not unduly challenging to implement.
+This assumption was centered on the simple, vault-like smart contract that comprises the main structure of the platform.
+Indeed, later work with our client Metera (formerly Enigma) verified that our design was not unduly challenging.

 However, upon initiating the DTF project we were confronted with the need for a clear legal structure.
 We engaged a well-respected international legal firm to guide our structuring of DTF.
 This team provided a framework that, although complicated, was feasible to execute.
 Yet, their suggested structuring, from our point of view, involved notable compromises to our vision.